How a WordPress Security Audit Protects Your Business?

 How does a security audit protect my business?

-How often should a business run a WordPress security audit?
+How often should a business run a WordPress security assessment?

 You can run basic checks yourself, but professional audits provide deeper insights.
 Businesses often benefit from expert audits that cover hosting, server setup, and advanced risks.